speakeasy-social/services/REFERENCE.md

 ### Removing Followers

+- Mark current session as revoked
-- Generates new session with new DEK
+- Generate new session with new DEK
-- Encrypts new DEK for all remaining followers
+- Encrypt new DEK for all remaining followers
-- Marks previous session as expired
-- Prevents removed follower's future access
+- If new session creation fails, old session remains revoked
+- Client must retry if no valid session exists

 ## Message Structure